-Don’t hurry to your ski resort, says Daniel Elkan.
-Instead, leave the day before, enjoy a night in Paris and have a more relaxing journey.
+Don’t hurry to your ski resort.
+Instead, leave the day before, enjoy a night in Paris, and have a more relaxing journey to your destination.

-- If you're arriving from the USA in Paris, stay the night in Paris then get off early in the morning for your ski resort.
+- If you arrive from the USA, stay the night in Paris and then head out early in the morning toward your ski resort.

-- If you're traveling to the French Alps from the UK, think differently.
-Most people think of travel to the French Alps from the UK as something to get out of the way as quickly as possible.
-For years, I shared this philosophy, and even when I discovered the joys of rail travel instead of airport queues, I was still always plotting the fastest route.
+- If you travel to the French Alps from the UK, think differently.
+Most people think of this route as a way to get out of the country as quickly as possible.
+Try rail travel instead of hitting up the airport.

 02 of 12

-Sitting in the middle valley of the vast 600km Three Valleys ski area, surrounded by 150km of its own varied local slopes, Méribel offers an incredible range of on and off-piste terrain.
-From the centre of the village, the lifts shoot off in all directions, making the resort a great base from which to explore: Courchevel to the east, Val Thorens to the south, St Martin and Les Menuires to the west and southwest.
+Sitting in the middle valley of the vast Three Valleys ski area, surrounded by its own varied local slopes, Méribel offers an incredible range of on and off-trail terrain.
+From the center of the village, the lifts shoot off in all directions, making the resort a great base from which to explore: Courchevel to the east, Val Thorens to the south, and St. Martin and Les Menuires to the west and southwest.
 The whole Three Valleys is your oyster from here.

 Much of Méribel’s accommodation is in traditional chalet style, making the place very pleasant to the eye.
-Further down, there’s the rustic traditional Savoyard village of Les Allues, with it’s old farmhouses; another option for good slope access is quiet Méribel Village, the hotels, apartments and chalets in Méribel centre (1450m) and the abundant apartments of Méribel Mottaret, located at 1750m.
+Further down, there’s the rustic traditional Savoyard village of Les Allues, with its old farmhouses.
+Another option for good slope access is quiet Méribel Village as well as hotels, apartments, and chalets in Méribel center.
+There are also abundant apartments in Méribel Mottaret.

 03 of 12